 1. Face wash

 At night, I put two small drops on a warm water-soaked washcloth and gently massaged all over my face.
 All my makeup (including waterproof mascara) came right off, and it didn’t seem to bother my sensitive eyes at all.

 One tiny drop left my hands clean and freshly scented.
 It had a pretty solid foaming effect, even without the dreaded sodium lauryl sulfate.
 My skin felt a tad dry, but lotion fixed that.

 3. Shave gel

 For the ultimate test, I used my regular shaving gel on my left leg, and Dr. Bronner’s on my right.
 The latter triumphed.
 A little went a long way, the razor glided smoothly, and my legs felt silky-smooth.

 Word on the street is that Dr. Bronner’s also works to soothe skin and prevent tiny bumps and irritation post-shave.
 So right after shaving, I put a drop on the wet washcloth and and massaged it into my legs.
-They felt a tad sticky, so next time I’ll try using more water—but when I walked out of the steamy bathroom, a nice tingly sensation set in as the cold air hit.
-And best of all, my sensitive skin showed no signs of razor burn the following day.
+They felt a tad sticky, so next time I’ll try using more water—but my sensitive skin showed no signs of razor burn the following day.